AxdeKlerk/SLP/DEBUGGING.md

 Now, when a user proceeds to payment and then clicks *View Basket*, their previous basket is correctly restored, and a confirmation message appears: *“Your previous basket has been restored.”*

 **Lesson Learned:** I learned that once an order is generated, the basket becomes empty because its items are moved to the order model.
 To restore continuity for the user, it’s best to provide a dedicated `restore_basket` route and conditionally link to it in the navigation.
 This preserves a seamless shopping flow without losing the user’s original basket context.

+## 404 & 500 Template Routing Error

+**Bug:** The custom `404` and `500` error pages were not displaying.
+Instead, *Django*’s default debug pages appeared, even though the custom templates existed in the `templates/` directory.
+This happened because there were no properly configured global `error handlers` or routes telling *Django* to use the custom templates.
+Additionally, the original `404` and `500` pages only had “Return Home” buttons rather than a contextual back button that linked users to their previous page.

+**Fix:** I created a new `config/views.py` file to define global `error handlers` for both `404` and `500` responses and passed a `previous_page` variable to each template.
+This variable uses `request.META.get("HTTP_REFERER", "/")` to safely identify the previous URL or default to the homepage.
+I then registered these handlers in `config/urls.py` and replaced the static “Return Home” button in both templates with a contextual back button.

+**Lesson Learned:** I learned that *Django* only uses custom error templates when global `error handlers` are explicitly defined and registered.